tikinang/scuffolding/readme.md

-# Icbaat (I can be an artist too!)
+# Scuffolding

 Framework for creating non-generated web applications focused on productivity and fast development.
-I head for personalized, opinionated, non-generated, deployable to [Zerops](https://zerops.io).
+I head for personalized, opinionated, **non-generated**.
 Config will be taken from environment variables.

 ## Tasks